GovTechSG/seed-documentation/seed-plus/poc-approver-guide.md

 ## Reminders for POC approvers

 - Always **review the justification** before approving any request
-- JIT access is temporary and lasts for up to **24 hours**.
-Access is granted only for the duration needed to complete the specific task, and not beyond that.
+- Access must be granted solely for the period necessary to complete the task, and no longer.
 - **Notify the user** once the request is approved
 - Use the correct group name (`admin` for macOS, `Administrators` for Windows)